tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/购买指南/弹性公网 IP 计费_intl_en.md

 Bill-by-CVM accounts only incur IP resource fees.
 Public network fees are billed on CVM instances.

-- When EIP has not been bound with cloud resources: EIP only charges <a href="#ip"> IP resource fees</a>by the hour.
+- When EIP has not been bound with cloud resources: EIP only charges <a href="#ip"> IP resource fees</a> by the hour.
 - When EIP has been bound with cloud resources: EIP itself does not charge any fees. <a href="https://intl.cloud.tencent.com/document/product/213/10578">Public network fees</a> are charged on CVM instances.

 ### Bill-by-IP accounts
+>?
+Monthly subscription is currently in beta.
+This pricing document is for reference only, please see your bill for the actual price.
+If you wish to use this billing option, please [contact sales](https://intl.cloud.tencent.com/contact-sales).
+>
 There are three billing plans for bill-by-IP accounts:

 <ul>